foxnap/Retropie-Custom/README.md

 ==============

 Tweaked Retropie Setup Script - Moving MAME4ALL and lr-genesis-plus-gx from "Main" modules to "Opt".
-Also installs KODI by default as a seperate option in the Emulationstation menu (instead of being listed under "Ports"
+Also installs KODI by default as a seperate option in the Emulationstation menu (instead of being listed under "Ports").

 General Usage
 -------------